All Episodes

 They thought that they were preserving the dignity and the honor of the office by not getting in the gutter and answering all of these political charges.

-But it also frustrated your supporters because by extension they were being accused of the same kind of thing or supporting the same kind of thing.
+But it also frustrated your supporters because by extension, they were being accused of the same kind of thing or supporting the same kind of thing.

-So it it was demoralizing to uh to many people.
+So it was demoralizing to many people.

 Anyway, I appreciate the call, Neil.